smileham/Google-Apps-Script-Expenses/README.md

 Expense "application" written in Google Apps.

 A suite of scripts to allow an employee to track expenses via an optional approval workflow.
-Images of reciepts can then be uploaded via the script and are automatically stored in Google Drive and shared with a finance representative and the line manager.
+Images of reciepts can then be uploaded to a Google Drive Folder, created by the script and automatically shared with a finance representative and the line manager.

-The script is designed with Mobile in mind, and the resulting Web Apps are embedded in a Google Site to be formatted for mobile.
+The script is designed with Mobile in mind.

-Makes use of Google Apps Script, Google Script DB, Google Spreadsheet, Google Drive.
+Makes use of Google Apps Script, Google Spreadsheet, Google Drive.

 All files can be found in Google Drive shared here: https://drive.google.com/folderview?id=0B53YZix3x6IXeTJKd3FDdkRGZ3c&usp=sharing